Operation Wetback: Illegal migration after 1942

 Despite the Bracero program, American growers continued to recruit and hire illegal laborers to meet their labor needs.
-The program could not accommodate the number of Mexicans that wished to work in the United States.
+The program could not accommodate the number of Mexicans who wished to work in the United States.
 Many who were denied entry as a bracero crossed illegally into the United States in search of better wages and opportunity.
 Nearly 70% of people who were attempting to immigrate to America were denied because they were viewed as undesirable for a variety of reasons, including age, gender, or other factors.
 While the Mexican Constitution allowed citizens to cross borders freely with valid labor contracts, foreign labor contracts could not be made in the United States until an individual had already legally entered the country.
 This conflict, combined with literacy exams and fees from INS formed significant obstacles for Mexican laborers wishing to seek higher wages and increased opportunities in the United States.

 Food shortages were common in Mexico while most of the foodstuff produced was exported.
 Hunger and misgovernment, combined with population growth, prompted many Mexicans to attempt to enter the United States, legally or illegally, in search of wages and a better life.
 This growth was exponential, resulting in the population nearly tripling in a short time period of forty years.
 The Mexican government's interference with the privatization and mechanization of Mexican agriculture added more problems to finding employment in Mexico, providing yet another reason for Mexicans to enter the United States in search of higher wage jobs.
 With the growing concern about unassimilated immigrants, and the diplomatic and security issues surrounding illegal border crossings, popular pressure caused the INS to increase its raids and apprehensions beginning in the early 1950s leading up to Operation Wetback.
 The Korean War and the Red Scare also prompted tighter border security to prevent presumed communist infiltration.

 Mass deportations also affected the growing patterns in California and Arizona; although the United States had promised farm owners additional Bracero labor.
 During the Bracero program, "an estimated 4.6 million workers entered America legally, while other immigrants that were turned away still entered" because of the work opportunities occurring in the southwest.
-California then became dependent on the workers while Texas continued to hire workers illegally after this was banned by the federal government, however because of the agricultural demand this was overlooked.
+California then became dependent on the workers while Texas continued to hire workers illegally after this was banned by the federal government; however, because of the agricultural demand, this was overlooked.
 While both countries were benefitting from this program in different ways, the large influx of immigration caused Eisenhower to end the program with Mexico.